krateoplatformops/oasgen-provider/README.md

 ## Requirements

 - Kubernetes cluster (v1.20+ recommended)
-- Krateo BFF installed in the `krateo-system` namespace
 - OpenAPI Specification 3.0+ documents for your APIs
 - Network access to API endpoints from the cluster